rchampaneri/TwitterAPIv2/README.md

 # TwitterAPIv2 Solution
-APIs written in C# that connect to the NEW TwitterAPI
+APIs written in C# that connect to the TwitterAPI v2.

 Provides support for the following endpoints: